What is SNMP?

 As you have seen above, monitoring tools must support SNMP if they are to provide end-to-end visibility. eG Enterprise is no exception to this:

 - SNMP polling is also used for on-going monitoring.
-While many standard SNMP MIBs are supported, a wide variety of vendor proprietary MIBs are also supported to provide specialized monitoring for different devices.
+While many standard MIBs are supported, a wide variety of vendor proprietary MIBs are also supported to provide specialized monitoring for different devices.
 SNMP-based monitoring is agentless – that is, no additional agents need to be deployed or configured to collect performance metrics.

-- Any eG Enterprise agent can also be configured as a SNMP Trap receiver.
+- Any eG Enterprise agent can also be configured as a Trap receiver.
 Traps sent by network devices are processed immediately and alerted in the eG Enterprise console.

 SNMP v1, v2, and v3 are supported.
 You can configure the version to use based on the target device(s).

 At the same time, if you have proprietary devices that are not supported out of the box, you can use eG Enterprise’s SNMP capability to add new monitoring capabilities for these devices without having to write lines of code to do so.
 An MIB browser allows you to import new MIBs into the eG Enterprise system.
 You can choose SNMP objects that eG agents must poll from the browser.
 The values returned by these objects can also be manipulated by the agents (for example, seconds converted into milliseconds, differences between current and previous values computed) before they are reported as metrics on the eG Enterprise console.
-SNMP traps to be captured by eG Enterprise can also be configured in the same way.
+Traps to be captured by eG Enterprise can also be configured in the same way.

 The Challenge of Scalability

 One of the bigger challenges with SNMP monitoring is scalability.
-SNMP devices can take time to respond to requests and if greater security levels are configured, this can greatly reduce the number of target devices that can be monitored.
+Network devices can take time to respond to requests and if greater security levels are configured, this can greatly reduce the number of target devices that can be monitored.

 - For scalability, eG Enterprise uses multi-threading – so multiple different network devices can be polled simultaneously.
 Multi-threading also ensures that one slow target device does not slow down the data collection.